Everything you need for life in Provence - local information you can trust

 There are many reasons why people move away from their home country: career opportunities, temporary expat job assignments, study, retirement, an improved quality of life, family commitments, second-home ownership or permanent emigration.
 Whatever the reason for moving, life in a new place can be unusual, complicated or just difficult.
 Whether you have been living abroad for ten years or you are just thinking about moving, AngloINFO is here to give you dependable support - whenever and wherever you need it.

 Find out what’s showing at the cinema, in English, throughout Provence.
-This week’s 18 different films include Magic in the Moonlight, The Judge and Get on Up.
+This week’s 24 different films include Magic in the Moonlight, Interstellar and The Casanova Variations.
 Find out more...

 Just hired, or looking for work?
 Find out about employment contracts, including benefits and legal requirements.
 Read More...